Gabrieltggv/Gabrieltggv/README.md

  An admirer of technologies, always seeking to develop myself in the best way as a person and professional.

- Enthusiastic about new technologies in order to improve and facilitate the development process.
+ Enthusiast about new technologies in order to improve and facilitate the development process.

  Python language admirer